PREP-NexT/DOMINO-SEE/README.md

 ## Prerequisites

-This section includes a brief tutorial on running your first DOMINO-SEE model.
+This section includes a brief tutorial on preparing the Python environment and data.

 1. Clone the repo